Murshidabad: History

 The area was part of the Gauda Kingdom and Vanga Kingdom in ancient Bengal.
 The Riyaz-us-Salatin credited the initial development of the town to a merchant named Makhsus Khan.
 The merchant's role is also mentioned in the Ain-i-Akbari.

 During the 17th-century, the area was well known for sericulture.
 In 1621, English agents reported that large quantities of silk were available in the area.
 During the 1660s, it became a pargana of the Mughal administration, with jurisdiction over European companies in Cossimbazar.

 In the early 18th-century, Murshid Quli Khan, the prime minister of Bengal Subah, had a bitter rivalry with Prince Azim-ush-Shan, the viceroy of Bengal.
 The latter even attempted to have Khan killed.
 The Mughal court in Delhi was also rapidly losing authority in much of the subcontinent.
 Amid the decline of the central government, the Mughal Emperor Farrukhsiyar promoted Khan to the status of a princely Nawab.
 As Nawab, Khan was given the opportunity to create a princely dynasty as part of the Mughal aristocracy.

 Murshid Quli Khan shifted the capital of Bengal from Dhaka, which lost its strategic importance after the expulsion of the Arakanese and Portuguese from Chittagong.
 He founded the city of Murshidabad and named the city after himself.
-It became the center of political, economic and cultural life in Bengal.
+It became the centre of political, economic and cultural life in Bengal.
 The jurisdiction of the Nawab included not only Bengal, but also Bihar and Orissa.
 Murshidabad was also located centrally in the expanded jurisdiction of Bengal, Bihar and Orissa.

 The presence of the princely court, the Mughal Army, artisans and multiethnic merchants increased the wealth of Murshidabad.
 Wealthy families and companies established their head offices in the city.
 The Murshidabad mint became the largest in Bengal, with a value amounting to two percent of the minted currency.
 The city witnessed the construction of administrative buildings, gardens, palaces, mosques, temples and mansions.
 European companies operated factories in the city's outskirts.
 The city was full of brokers, workers, peons, naibs, wakils, and ordinary traders.

 Murshid Quli Khan transformed Murshidabad into a capital city with an efficient administrative machinery for his successors.
 He built a palace and a caravanserai with a grand mosque, known as the Katra Masjid.
 The main military base was located near the mosque and formed the city's eastern gateway.
 The third Nawab Shuja-ud-Din Muhammad Khan patronized the construction of another palace and military base, a new gateway, the revenue office, a public audience hall (durbar), a private chamber, the treasury and a mosque in an extensive compound called Farrabagh (Garden of Joy) which included canals, fountains, flowers, and fruit trees.